Publishing your book doesn’t guarantee that people will buy it.

-Again, you’d be surprised at the authors who have a finished manuscript sitting in a drawer, safe from the world ever seeing it.
-Afraid some people won’t like your story?
+You’d be surprised at how many authors have a finished manuscript sitting in a drawer, safe from the world ever discovering it.
+Are you afraid that some people may not like your story?
 I guess we’ll never know.
-But maybe some people will love it?
+But maybe some people will love it.
 I guess we’ll never know.
 Don’t worry about failure at this point.
 Failure isn’t that some people may not like your book.
 Failure is letting your story sit in a drawer, never sharing it with the world.

 5. People don’t have the opportunity to purchase it.

-I don’t mean you forgot to say, “Buy my book!”
-A lot of authors try that approach and wonder why it doesn’t work.
-I mean, when someone is ready, do they have an easy, obvious way to purchase your book?
-Do you keep a box of books in your car, just in case you have the opportunity to share your story with someone during your daily routine?
-Do you bring books with you whenever and wherever you’re asked to speak or share your story with others?
-When you share your story online via Social Media, your blog, or website, is there an easy, obvious path to “learn more” that eventually gives your potential reader the opportunity to buy your book?
+When a potential reader is ready to buy your books, do they have an easy, obvious way to purchase it?
+Do you keep a box of books in your car just in case you have the opportunity to share your story with someone during your daily routine?
+Do you bring books to sell with you whenever and wherever you’re asked to speak or share your story with others?
+When you share your story online via Social Media, your blog, or your website, is there an easy, obvious path to purchase your book?

-Being an author isn’t just about writing a book; it’s about sharing your story with the world.
+Being an author isn’t just about writing a book and hoping it will sell.
+It’s about sharing your story with the world.
 Your book is just the medium with which you share your story.
 It’s true, you’ll never sell a book if you never finish your manuscript, and you’ll never sell a book unless it’s published.
 And others will never know your story unless you share it with them.
-When you’ve finished your manuscript and published your book, and shared your story, your world – the audience meant for your story – if given the opportunity, will buy your book.
+When you’ve finished your manuscript, published your book, and shared your story, the audience meant for your story – if given the opportunity, will buy it.
 That’s how it works.